-Fantasia 2000: The same, with battling butterflies, Mount Saint Helens, and Depression-Era New York.
+Fantasia 2000: The same, with battling butterflies, Mount Saint Helens, Depression-Era New York, and a flamingo with lots of yo-yos.
 Also, Donald Duck has trouble finding his girlfriend at the worst time possible.

 Fantastic Four: Slimy Corrupt Corporate Executive tries to make the moves on his geeky college rival's ex-girlfriend, but everything he does just ends up pushing her back to him.
 Eventually, the executive puts on a mask and tries to freeze the college rival with liquid nitrogen.